datalad-handbook/book/docs/basics/101-115-symlinks.rst

 Lastly, understanding that annexed files in your dataset are symlinked will be helpful to understand how common file system operations such as moving, renaming, or copying content translate to dataset modifications in certain situations.
-Later in this book we will have a section on how to manage the file system in a DataLad dataset (:ref:`file system`).
+Later in this book, the section :ref:`file system` will take a closer look at that.

 .. index::
    pair: key; git-annex concept